Office Politics: You're D*****If You Do, and

 by those who are dumber.”
 Amen to that.

-Chere Estrin is the Co-Founding member and Managing Administrator of OLP.
+Chere Estrin is the President and Managing Administrator of OLP.
 She has written 10 books in the

 legal field and hundreds of articles.